runehol/AwesomeTTS/README.md

 The [develop branch](https://github.com/AwesomeTTS/AwesomeTTS/tree/develop),
 [hotfixes and previews](https://github.com/AwesomeTTS/AwesomeTTS/branches),
 and [specific releases](https://github.com/AwesomeTTS/AwesomeTTS/releases) can be pulled in and installed with Git.
-Beyond basic shell access, one will also need the `pyuic4` tool from the [PyQt project](http://pyqt.sourceforge.net/) to build the `.ui` user interface files.

 - **Straight Install:**
   Build and copy the files into your Anki `addons` directory using the